• Skip to main content

 From the example above, it is evident that the Pearson correlation coefficient, r, tries to find out two things – the strength and the direction of the relationship from the given sample sizes.

 The correlation coefficient formula finds out the relation between the variables.
 It returns the values between -1 and 1.
-Use the below Pearson coefficient correlation calculator to measure the strength of two variables.
+Use the below Pearson Coefficient Correlation Calculator to measure the strength of two variables.

 pearson formula